 When can I return to work after a Deep Plane Facelift?

-Many return to desk jobs within 10 to 14 days, especially if swelling is mild and makeup can be used.
-Those in more public-facing roles might want closer to three weeks.
+Many return to desk jobs within 10 to 14 days, with public-facing roles closer to three weeks.

 How long should I wait before flying after surgery?